Sinned016/Varingagatan/README.md

-# Varingasagan for Leif Selander.
+# Varingasagan

-Working on a forum / book page for my dad.
+Working on a forum / book page for my dad Leif Selander.
 I haven't really thought about the design yet so it's not very pretty but i'll post progress pictures below of hows it's going and how it looks like.

 # Progress List